A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 My train experience

-The Canyon Spirit pulling into the Glenwood Springs train station early in the morning
+The Canyon Spirit is pulling into the Glenwood Springs train station early in the morning

-The Canyon Spirit pulling into the Glenwood Springs train station early in the morning
+The Canyon Spirit is pulling into the Glenwood Springs train station early in the morning

-I’ve driven through this scenery before, but could not take my eyes off the road and appreciate the view while I was behind the wheel.
+I’ve driven through this scenery before, but I couldn’t take my eyes off the road and appreciate the view while I was behind the wheel.
 This time, I could take it all in, without having to worry about staying in my lane.

 Breakfast was offered at a leisurely pace so that we could take in the scenery.
 I definitely didn’t turn down the warm cinnamon roll, and the hearty avocado toast hit the spot.